 The underground temple of Malmourral on Bardotta has some narrow stairways and walkways next to the sacrificial slide, but no safety rails around the outside.
 Cue a few cultists saying hello to the lava below (one of them even stumbles into it).

-Not So Different: As shown in "Heroes on Both Sides", aside from the military commanders, most Separatists are not the greedy bloodthirsty monsters the Republic makes them out to be.
+As shown in "Heroes on Both Sides", aside from the military commanders, most Separatists are not the greedy bloodthirsty monsters the Republic makes them out to be.
 In fact, they are being manipulated into believing the Republic are the ones who started and are perpetuating the war and many members of their civilian government sincerely believe that they are fighting for democracy against the oppressive and corrupt Republic.
-If anything their Parliament seems less corrupt, although, much like the Republic Senate, they are not really in charge.

 In the episode "The Lawless", Darth Maul loses his brother Savage in a similar manner to how his rival Obi-Wan lost Qui-Gon.